iNamik/go_lexer/README.md

 		// NonMatchZeroOrOneRunes consumes the next rune if it does not match, always returning true NonMatchZeroOrOneRunes([]rune) bool

+		// NonMatchZeroOrOneFunc consumes the next rune if it does not match, always returning true NonMatchZeroOrOneFunc(MatchFn) bool

 		// NonMatchZeroOrMoreBytes consumes a run of non-matching runes, always returning true NonMatchZeroOrMoreBytes([]byte) bool

 		// NonMatchZeroOrMoreRunes consumes a run of non-matching runes, always returning true NonMatchZeroOrMoreRunes([]rune) bool

+		// NonMatchZeroOrMoreFunc consumes a run of non-matching runes, always returning true NonMatchZeroOrMoreFunc(MatchFn) bool

 		// NonMatchOneBytes consumes the next rune if its NOT in the list of bytes NonMatchOneBytes([]byte) bool

-		// NonMatchOneRunes consumes the next rune if its NOT in the list of bytes NonMatchOneRunes([]rune) bool
+		// NonMatchOneRunes consumes the next rune if its NOT in the list of runes NonMatchOneRunes([]rune) bool

+		// NonMatchOneFunc consumes the next rune if it does NOT match NonMatchOneFunc(MatchFn) bool

 		// NonMatchOneOrMoreBytes consumes a run of non-matching runes NonMatchOneOrMoreBytes([]byte) bool

 		// NonMatchOneOrMoreRunes consumes a run of non-matching runes NonMatchOneOrMoreRunes([]rune) bool

+		// NonMatchOneOrMoreFunc consumes a run of non-matching runes NonMatchOneOrMoreFunc(MatchFn) bool

 		// MatchEOF tries to match the next rune against RuneEOF MatchEOF() bool